What are the Scottish Kirk Session Minutes?

 How can the Kirk Session Minutes help my research?

 The kirk session condemned swearers, drunkards, slanderers and those who did not attend church regularly.
 They also fined and rebuked people who were irregularly married (people who made a declaration to each other without church involvement).
+Read my post on Irregular Marriages in Scotland for more information.
 Of particular interest, they investigated and punished adulterers.
 The reason for this was because the Church of Scotland did not want to financially look after illegitimate children.
 Investigations into people’s private lives were either written on one line or over numerous pages for several months until the kirk session was satisfied with the outcome.

 So, the Scottish kirk session minutes are valuable if your ancestor did not behave.
 Particularly if they were involved in antenuptial fornication.
 There could be pages of their lives written in the minutes.

 The minutes also has lists of names of paupers, of parishioners who rented a Church seat or a mortcloth.
 A mortcloth was used to cover coffins or dead bodies before burial and the name of the dead person would be mentioned in the accounts of the minutes.
-Beware, normally with a list of names, there would not be additional information.
-However, kirk session minutes are still a valuable and rich source of information and will add value to your research.
+Read my post on Burial Records in Scotland for more information.
+Normally there is a list of names and a fee with a date.
+However, if you are lucky they may add ‘son of’ or an occupation.
+Nevertheless, kirk session minutes are still a valuable and rich source of information and will add value to your research.

 How can you access the Kirk Session Minutes?

-It will be free to access but you will need to pay to save a page.
-Unfortunately, they are not indexed but you can narrow down your search by year and read the subheadings in the margins for clues of your ancestor’s name.
+They are not indexed but you can narrow down your search by year and read the subheadings in the margins for clues of your ancestor’s name if the clerk used margins.
 You will need to read through pages of writing which can sometimes be difficult to read but well worth the search if your ancestor is mentioned.
 The Scottish Handwriting website has some examples of kirk session minutes with different styles of handwriting.

 If you are unable to access the kirk session minutes or don’t understand the handwriting, then get in touch with me to discuss the best way forward for your research.